-Ahead of this year's Disruptive Technology for Defence Transformation conference, Defence IQ spoke to conference partner Deloitte about the defence sector can embrace disruptive technologies.
+Ahead of this year's Disruptive Technology for Defence Transformation conference, Defence iQ spoke to conference partner Deloitte about the defence sector embracing disruptive technologies.

 See an excerpt from the Q&A below or view the full article here.